rmanselefi/hepies.admin/README.md

-An admin interface for hepies mobile app developed by Qemer Software Technologie
+An admin interface for hepies mobile app developed by Qemer Software Technologies